men232/toolkit/packages/ioc/README.md

 # Setup

-Before running actual code, you need to setup service container.
-This example will auto-import all `*.service.js` files from path service folders.
+Before running the application code, set up the service container.
+This example auto-imports all `*.service.js` files from the service directories.

 ```js
 import { ServiceContainer } from '@andrew_l/ioc';